factcheckmate/factcheckmate/markdown/sunscreen/cancer-causing-myth.md

 }
 ---

+**No medical evidence supports this claim.**
+&nbsp;
-**No medical evidence supports this claim.** UV rays from sun and tanning beds DO cause cancer.
+UV rays from sun and tanning beds DO cause cancer.
 Some sunscreens were recalled for benzene contamination (not a normal ingredient), but this doesn't mean sunscreen itself is harmful.
 Studies showing higher cancer rates in sunscreen users were flawed - those people were actually getting MORE sun exposure (traveling to sunny places, sunbathing).
 Choose broad-spectrum SPF30+ products from reputable brands for proven protection.